themlsbook/themlsbook.github.io/Readme.md

 ![](_static/img/jup_book_screenshot.png)

 Running the build multiple times will efficiently reuse the cache.
-To make sure that all the code is up-to-date and working, you can manually remove the whole `jupyter_book/_build/` folder and execute `poetry run jupyter-book build jupyter_book` again.
+To make sure that all the code is up-to-date and working, you can manually remove the whole `jupyter_book/_build/` folder and execute `poetry run jupyter-book build .` again.
 Depending on the amount of code this can take a while.
 Don't perform too heavy computation (e.g. hyperparam tuning) in a Jupyter book.

+If you need to test jupyter-book locally in your browser, navigate to the `_build/html directory` and Start the HTTP server `python -m http.server`

 ## How to add content to the book